Attendance code of practice (taught students)

 - Schools will indicate normal teaching hours making special arrangements to meet the needs of students undertaking religious observance.

 - Schools will make clear the preparation students are expected to undertake before each timetabled session and whether supporting material is needed for use in class.

 - Sessions will start promptly at five minutes past the hour and end promptly at five minutes to the hour, unless otherwise agreed with students for a particular session/module.

 - Timetabled sessions will only be cancelled in exceptional and unavoidable circumstances, eg staff illness, and alternative arrangements made to minimise disruption for students.

-- Staff will all be made aware of the school policy on non-attendance to prevent variability in the treatment of students.
+- Staff will all be made aware of the school policy on non-engagement to prevent variability in the treatment of students.

-- The school policy on attendance will be considered annually by the student:staff committee.
+- The school policy on engagement will be considered annually by the student:staff committee.